 So when a delay inevitably occurs, focusing on the company’s shortcoming and apologizing for it, might be one way to do it.
 But that’s not really a positive way to handle it.

 Service lingo revolves around using positive language.
+Even chatbots need to have that positivity to ensure customers feel welcome.
 A service agent is supposed to keep the conversation positive, whatever the situation.
 So instead of highlighting negativity (the delay and the companies inability to minimize it), service agents go for the positive phrasing.
 Acknowledging the positivity in a customer through appreciating their patience.

 The real reason, with its nuance, really took me by surprise.
 I’m guessing it might do the same to you too!